New Bounds on the Size of Binary Codes with Large Minimum Distance: Introduction

 The rest of this paper is organized as follows.
-In Section \ref{sec:Prelim} we review some well-known asymptotic bounds on $A(n,d)$ and examine their scaling behaviour when $j = \Theta(\sqrt{n})$.
-In Section \ref{subsec:Main_CyclicConstruciton}, a BCH-like cyclic code construction is given to establish a non-trivial new lower bound.
-In Section \ref{subsec:Main_Upper}, we review an alternative proof of a well-known \textit{first linear programming bound} on $A(n,d)$ (formally decribed in \Tref{Thm:MRRW}) through a covering argument using Fourier analysis on the group $\Ftwo^n$.
-Then two upper bounds on $A(n,d)$ with $ d\geq n/2 - \sqrt{n}$ and $d\geq n/2 - 2\,\sqrt{n}$, that are strictly tighter than all prior results, are derived.
+In Section \ref{sec:Prelim} we review several well-known bounds on $A(n,d)$ and examine their scaling behaviour when $j = \Theta(\sqrt{n})$.
+Results in a prior literature by Barg and Nogin \cite{barg2006spectral} that can be used to provide upper bounds on $A(n, d)$ when $j = \Theta(\sqrt{n})$ are discussed in Section~\ref{subsec:prelim_Sasha}.
+In Section \ref{subsec:Main_CyclicConstruciton}, a BCH-like cyclic code construction, with $j$ scaling from $\Theta(\sqrt{n})$ to $\Theta(n)$, is presented.
+Section \ref{subsec: cyclic_general} describes another construction with better performance in the regime $j = \Omega(n^{\frac23})$.
+In Section \ref{subsec:Upper_Navon}, we review an alternative proof of the {first linear programming bound} on $A(n,d)$ (formally decribed in Section~\ref{subsec:PrelimMRRW}) through a covering argument using Fourier analysis on the group $\Ftwo^n$.
+An asymptotic upper bound on $A(n,d)$ with $ d\geq n/2 - \sqrt{n}$ that are strictly tighter than all prior results is derived in Section~\ref{subsec:Upper_New_r3}.
+The upper bounding technique is extended in Section~\ref{subsec:Upper_general_r} and yields a family of bounds on $A(n,d)$ with $ d\geq n/2 - \rho \sqrt{n}$ for $\rho \in (0.5, 9.5).$ The bounds are compared with a sequence of bounds derived from \cite{barg2006spectral} for the same range of $d$ in Section~\ref{subsec:Upper_general_r_numerical}.
 Finally, the paper is concluded in Section\,\ref{sec:Conclusion}.